-We identified 2164 patients who met eligibility criteria.
+We identified 2164 patients who met the eligibility criteria.
 The median follow-up for all patients was 3.73 [Interquartile range (IQR) 2.27-6.07] years.
 Five-year OS was 97.7% (95%CI: 96.8%-98.6%) with 28 deaths; 5-year LRFS was 98.0% (97.2-98.8) with 31 IBTRs.
-We identified 37 patients with isolated IBTR, 19 (51.4%) as Ductal carcinoma in situ, and 18 (48.6%) as invasive disease, of whom 83.3% had an in-situ component.
+We identified 37 patients with isolated IBTR, 19 (51.4%) as ductal carcinoma in situ and 18 (48.6%) as invasive disease, of whom 83.3% had an in situ component.
 Median time from initial diagnosis to IBTR was 1.97 (IQR: 1.03-3.5) years.
 Radiotherapy information was available for 30 of 37 patients.
-Median whole-breast dose was 40.5 Gy; 23 patients received a boost to the tumor bed.
-Twenty-five out of thirty-two (78.1%) patients had concordant hormone receptor status, her-2 receptor status, and ER (P = 0.006) and PR (P = 0.001) receptor status from primary to IBTR were significantly associated.
-There were no observed changes in her-2 status from primary to IBTR.
+Median whole-breast dose was 40.5 Gy and 23 patients received a boost to the tumor bed.
+Twenty-five of thirty-two (78.1%) patients had concordant hormone receptor status, HER-2 receptor status, and ER (P = 0.006) and PR (P = 0.001) receptor status from primary to IBTR were significantly associated.
+There were no observed changes in HER-2 status from primary to IBTR.
 The concordance between quadrant of primary to IBTR was 10/19 [(62.2%), P = 0.008].
-Tumor size greater than 1.5 cm [HR = 0.44, 95%CI: 0.22-0.90, P < 0.05), and endocrine therapy decreased risk of IBTR (HR = 0.36, 95%CI: 0.18-0.73, P < 0.05) with a median interval to IBTR of 54 wk in patients with tumors < 1.5 cm (vs 119 wk in patients with tumor greater than or equal to 1.5 cm) and a median time to IBTR of 54.5 wk in patients who did not receive endocrine therapy (vs 138.1 in patients treated with endocrine therapy).
-The primary tumor grade, chemotherapy up-front, margins, ER, PR, patient age were not associated with time interval to IBTR.
-Among patients with invasive primary tumors, her-2 receptor status, lymphovascular invasion, and ki-67 were not associated with a shorter time interval to IBTR.
-The presence of an in-situ component at the time of invasive recurrence was not associated with time interval to IBTR.
+Tumor size greater than 1.5 cm [HR = 0.44, 95%CI: 0.22-0.90, P < 0.05), and endocrine therapy decreased the risk of IBTR (HR = 0.36, 95%CI: 0.18-0.73, P < 0.05) with a median interval to IBTR of 54 wk in patients with tumors < 1.5 cm (vs 119 wk in patients with tumor greater than or equal to 1.5 cm) and a median time to IBTR of 54.5 wk in patients who did not receive endocrine therapy (vs 138.1 wk in patients treated with endocrine therapy).
+The primary tumor grade, chemotherapy up-front, margins, ER, PR, and patient age were not associated with time interval to IBTR.
+Among patients with invasive primary tumors, HER-2 receptor status, lymphovascular invasion, and Ki-67 were not associated with a shorter time interval to IBTR.
+The presence of an in situ component at the time of invasive recurrence was not associated with time interval to IBTR.

 Research conclusions

-The OS rate in our entire cohort compares favorably to the outcomes of modern trials with early-stage breast cancer patients.
-Among patients with early stage breast cancer patients who had BCS treated with adjuvant RT, ER/PR status and quadrant are highly concordant from primary to IBTR.
+The OS rate in our entire cohort compares favorably with the outcomes of modern trials with early stage breast cancer patients.
+Among patients with early stage breast cancer who had BCS treated with adjuvant RT, ER/PR status and quadrant were highly concordant from primary to IBTR.
 Tumor size greater than 1.5 cm and use of adjuvant endocrine therapy were significantly associated with decreased risk of IBTR.
-We did not find an association between disease outcomes after IBTR and quadrant concordance, biomarker concordance or the presence of in situ component, though our numbers were small.
+We did not find an association between disease outcomes after IBTR and quadrant concordance, biomarker concordance or the presence of in situ component, although our numbers were small.

 Research perspectives

-In order to further classify IBTRs, studies have tried to distinguish between new primaries and true recurrence with the idea that new primaries will have improved outcomes compared to true recurrences.
-Early versus late IBTR, biomarker and quadrant concordance may serve as useful classifiers however, more evidence is necessary to accurately classify IBTRs in a way that is prognostic of outcomes.
-In an era where options for the management of IBTRs often represents a complex clinical challenge, a better understanding of what is a recurrence and what may represent a new primary will refine our treatment paradigms.
-These questions should be further investigated in larger multi-institutional prospective clinical studies with the statistical power to determine associations between the characteristics of primary tumor and ipsilateral breast tumor recurrences, treatment and disease outcomes.
+In order to further classify IBTRs, studies have attempted to distinguish between new primaries and true recurrence with the idea that new primaries will have improved outcomes compared to true recurrences.
+Early vs late IBTR, biomarker and quadrant concordance may serve as useful classifiers; however, more evidence is necessary to accurately classify IBTRs in a way that is prognostic of outcomes.
+In an era where options for the management of IBTRs often represent a complex clinical challenge, a better understanding of what is a recurrence and what may represent a new primary will refine our treatment paradigms.
+These questions should be further investigated in larger multi-institutional prospective clinical studies with the statistical power to determine associations between the characteristics of primary tumor and IBTRs, treatment and disease outcomes.

 REFERENCES